Today, I’m going to show you the ultimate Instagram strategy that resulted in:

 Once you’ve worked on what you’re posting each day you should respond to comments.
 People are more likely to keep following someone who they feel they know, even if it’s all business for you.
 If there’s a follower who constantly likes or comments, arranging a mutual shoutout is definitely the way to go.
 Keep working the angle of personal interaction for attracting and maintaining followers!

 Hopefully some of these tips will help you grow the amount of likes and followers on your Instagram account exponentially.
 Soon you’ll be busy liking photos, talking with your growing list of followers, and taking more photos for your account.
 Hell, it might even become a full-time job!
-Have fun implementing this Instagram strategy!
+Have fun implementing this Instagram growth hack!